 We may receive compensation when you click on links to products from our partners.

 The benefits of business social networks have been well proven.
-Business social network sites allow you to either reconnect or stay connected to current and past friends, college alumni, industry contacts, coworkers and former colleagues.
+Business social network sites allow you to either reconnect or stay connected to current and past friends, college alumni, industry contacts, coworkers, and former colleagues.
 LinkedIn is a great place to leverage connections especially when trying to find a job (see 5 Tips for Creating a Professional LinkedIn Profile).
-What many job seekers do not realize that most of the popular social networks can also be leveraged as job search networks.
+What many job seekers do not realize that most of the popular social networks can also be leveraged as

-Social Networks for Job Search:
+Social Networks for

-Career Tip of the Day: Tweet Your Way to a New Job – Twitter for Job Search
+career Tip of the Day: Tweet Your Way to a New Job – Twitter for Job Search

 Suggested Reading: Love Your Job: The New Rules for Career Happiness